Peter Baxendell: Life and career

 Baxendell was born in Runcorn, Cheshire on 28 February 1925, to Roman Catholic parents Leslie Wilfred Edward Baxendell (1892–1968) and Evelyn Mary Gaskin (1895–1992).
 He was educated at St Francis Xavier's College in Liverpool, and the Royal School of Mines in London.
 Baxendell joined Shell in 1946 as a petroleum engineer.
 In 1947 he was posted to Egypt, and in 1950 to Venezuela.
 In 1963 he became the technical director of Shell-BP Nigeria, and in 1966 returned to London where he became the head of the Shell's Southeast Asia Division.
 He was made the managing director of Shell-BP Nigeria in 1969.

 In 1973 he was appointed a managing director of Shell UK, which placed him on the Royal Dutch/Shell Group Committee of Managing Directors.
 The following year he became chairman of Shell UK.
 In 1979 he was elected chairman of Shell Transport and Trading, and in 1982 became chairman of the Committee of Managing Directors.
 He was also chairman of Hawker Siddeley and was a director of Sun Life and Inchcape.
 Baxendell retired on 1 July 1985 at age 60.
-He was knighted in 1981.
+He was knighted in the 1981 Birthday Honours.

 In 1949, Baxendell married Rosemary Lacey.
 They had four children: Anne, Gillian, Peter, and John.
 Lady Baxendell died on 8 June 2021 at age 95.

 Baxendell died on 13 September 2025, at the age of 100.
-The funeral is to be held on 7 October at the Church of Our Most Holy Redeemer in Chelsea.
+The funeral was held on 7 October 2025 at the Church of Our Most Holy Redeemer in Chelsea.